-(3) During the course of any hearing, the participants to the proceeding may enter into oral stipulations of fact, procedure, or the authenticity of documents, which will be incorporated into the record and will bind the conduct of the participants.
+(4) During the course of any hearing, the participants to the proceeding may enter into oral stipulations of fact, procedure, or the authenticity of documents that will be incorporated into the record and will bind the conduct of the participants.
 The hearing examiner conducting the case may require oral stipulations to be reduced to writing and submitted to the hearing examiner.
 The hearing examiner assigned to conduct a hearing has the power to rule on the admissibility of evidence or testimony, but a participant may make objections to the rulings thereon.
 If the hearing examiner refuses to admit evidence or testimony, the participant seeking admission of same must make a proffer thereof and such proffer will be made a part of the record of the hearing.
-The hearing examiner may refer to the guidelines contained in the Ohio Rules of Evidence (7/1/ 2012) in making decisions on admissibility.
+The hearing examiner may refer to the guidelines contained in the Ohio Rules of Evidence (7/1/2007) in making decisions on admissibility.

-(B) Findings of fact, conclusions of law, recommendations, and objections
+(B) Findings of fact, conclusions, recommendations, and objections.

-(2) An appellant may file written objections to the hearing examiner's report.
-Any such objections must be received no later than ten days after the appellant receives the report.
-The director may grant an extension of time to file objections if the appellant's written request for an extension is received by ODJFS no later than ten days after the appellant's receipt of the report.
-The date the appellant receives the hearing examiner's report is the receipt date indicated on the United States postal service form 3800, or any future equivalent postal services form.
+(2) An appellant may file written objections to the hearing examiner's report with ODJFS.
+Any such objections must be received by ODJFS no later than ten days after the appellant receives the report.
+Any such objections must be filed with the depository agent of ODJFS.
+ODJFS may grant an extension of time to file objections if the appellant's written request for an extension is received by ODJFS no later than ten days after the appellant's receipt of the report.
+The date the appellant receives the hearing examiner's report is the date indicated on the U.S. postal service form 3800 or any future equivalent postal service form.
 The director will consider timely written objections before approving, modifying, or disapproving the recommendations of the hearing examiner.

 (1) Recommendations of the hearing examiner may be approved, modified, or disapproved by the director.
-The director may order additional testimony to be taken and permit the introduction of further documentary evidence.
-In those instances where the director modifies or disapproves the recommendations of the hearing examiner, the director will include the reasons therefor and incorporate said reasons into the final order of adjudication.
+The director may remand the matter back to the issuing state agency to allow for additional testimony to be taken and permit the introduction of further documentary evidence.
+In those instances where the director modifies or disapproves the recommendations of the hearing examiner, the director will include the reasons therefore and incorporate them into the final order of adjudication.

-(2) After the director has entered an order approving, modifying, or disapproving the hearing examiner's recommendation on the ODJFS journal of proceedings, the director will mail to the appellant by certified mail, return receipt requested, a copy of the order and a statement of the time and method by which an appeal may be perfected.
-A copy of such order shall be mailed to the attorney or other authorized representative of record representing the party.
+(2) After the director has entered an order approving, modifying, or disapproving the hearing examiner's recommendation on the ODJFS journal of proceedings, the director will mail to the appellant and any attorney of record by certified mail, return receipt requested, a copy of the order and a statement of the time and method by which an appeal may be perfected.
+The director shall provide a copy of the order to the issuing state agency.

-(1) Any appellant other than a licensee against whom a final order of adjudication is entered, pursuant to this rule, may appeal that order to the Franklin county court of common pleas.
-Any licensee against whom a final order of adjudication is entered, pursuant to this rule, may appeal that order to the court of common pleas of the county in which the place of business of the licensee is located or the county in which the licensee is a resident.
+(1) Any appellant against whom a final order of adjudication is entered, pursuant to this rule, may appeal that order to the Franklin county court of common pleas.

-(2) Any party desiring an appeal pursuant to this rule must file a notice of appeal with the proper depository agent setting forth the order appealed from and stating that the agency's order is not supported by reliable, probative, and substantial evidence and is not in accordance with the law.
+(2) Any appellant desiring an appeal pursuant to this rule must file a notice of appeal with the depository agent of ODJFS and with the issuing state agency, setting forth the order appealed from and stating that the agency's order is not supported by reliable, probative, and substantial evidence and is not in accordance with the law.
 The notice may, but need not, set forth the specific grounds of the party's appeal beyond the statement that the agency's order is not supported by reliable, probative, and substantial evidence and is not in accordance with the law.
-In order to be determined filed with ODJFS, the notice of appeal must be received by the proper depository agent, as evidenced by an ODJFS date and time stamp, no later than fifteen days after the mailing to the affected party, as evidenced by the mailing date on the United States postal service form 3800, or any future equivalent postal service form, of the order to be appealed from.
-Appellant shall also file the notice of appeal with the court of common pleas no later than fifteen days after the mailing to the affected party, as evidenced by United States postal service form 3800, or any future equivalent postal service form, of the order to be appealed from.
-In filing a notice of appeal with the agency or court, the notice that is filed may be the original notice or a copy of the original notice.
+In order to be determined filed with ODJFS, the notice of appeal must be received by ODJFS, as evidenced by an ODJFS date and time stamp, no later than fifteen days after the mailing to the affected party, as evidenced by U.S. postal service form 3800, or any future equivalent postal form, of the order to be appealed from.
+Appellant shall also file the notice of appeal with the court of common pleas no later than fifteen days after the mailing to the affected party, as evidenced by U.S. postal service form 3800, or any future equivalent postal form, of the order to be appealed from.
+In filing a notice of appeal with ODJFS, the issuing state agency or court, the notice that is filed may be either the original or a copy of the original notice.

 Promulgated Under: 119.03